tselane2110/tselane2110/README.md

 ReactJs
 Django
 Pytorch (learning)
-Tensorflow (learning)

 ***

 ### Interests:
 - AI for Healthcare
-- Started to write on : https://medium.com/@elane2110
+- Computer Vision

 ***

-- 🌱 Currently deciding some ML based projects to work on (to further improve my profile)
-- 💬 Ask me about anyhting (JK).
+- 🌱 Working on research-based projects and implementing papers.
 - ⚡ Fun fact: It’s all 0’s and 1’s 💻1️⃣0️⃣1️⃣0️⃣1️⃣

 ***